WeegeeNumbuh1/FlightGazer/README.md

     - Note: the script will automatically look at these locations and choose which one works
   - This script does not need to be on the same device that `dump1090` is running from (see Configuration section)
 - Python 3.8 or newer
+- A working internet connection for setup
 - *for Linux distros:*
   - `apt` as the package manager
-  - A working internet connection for setup
   - Root access (necessary for accessing the RGBMatrix hardware)
+  - `systemd` based system
 #### Highly Recommmended
 - The [rgbmatrix](https://github.com/hzeller/rpi-rgb-led-matrix) library installed and present on the system
   - Refer to [adafruit's guide](https://learn.adafruit.com/adafruit-rgb-matrix-bonnet-for-raspberry-pi/) on how to get this working if it's not installed already